 California law currently does not allow a stand alone emergency room.
 The Federal reimbursement rates for such a facility would not be financially feasible.
 In addition, our community needs a long term plan and options for future expansion if needed.
 3 CAN WE BE SURE YOU WON'T TEAR DOWN THE REDWOOD PLAYHOUSE BUILDING?
 The stage and auditorium will remain available for public use.
 Producing high quality performing arts events has always been praised and valued by this community.
-SoHum Health is committed to preserving this worthwhile community activity.
-Part of the remainder of the building will likely be remodeled into a hospital kitchen and the remaining office space will continue to be used for community services as well as for hospital administration.
+SoHum Health Is committed to preserving this worthwhile community activity.
+Part of the remainder of the building will house the new Garberville Pharmacy, and remaining office space will be used for special programs and meeting rooms.
 4 WHAT WILL HAPPEN TO THE OLD FACILITY?